Fantadana/tding.github.io/_pages/about.md

   - /about.html
 ---

-A student from Nanjing University, Suzhou Campus
+A undergraduate student from Nanjing University, Suzhou Campus